ot-eric-vaughan/FormFactor/README.markdown

 ## Requirements:

-* Google Analytics: you must use the GA asynchronous tracking tag (http://bit.ly/dgzkvC).
+* Google Analytics: you must use the [GA asynchronous tracking tag](http://bit.ly/dgzkvC).

-* Mixpanel: you must have an 'mpmetrics' object initialized in the DOM (http://bit.ly/bsyV3V).
+* Mixpanel: you must have an 'mpmetrics' object [initialized in the DOM](http://bit.ly/bsyV3V).

 ## Bugs: